Become an Early Childhood Teacher: Master’s of Early Childhood Education

 The MSECE program leads to the initial Illinois Professional Educator License (PEL).

-Our program integrates three endorsements in a single course of study: Early Childhood Education, English as a Second Language/ bilingual education, and Special Education.
+Our program integrates three endorsements in a single course of study: Early Childhood Education, English as a Second Language/ Bilingual Education, and Special Education.

 Collaborate with our nationally recognized faculty, build a respected network of field experts, and learn from the field’s leading voices.